 Iqra’s keen interest in sports and sports therapy lead her to complete the first osteopathic sports care association (OSCA) internship.
 The placements provided pre/post game osteopathic care to all the athletes throughout their season at competitions and pitch side first aid.
 She has previously treated patients in many charity basketball and football matches.

 Iqra’s osteopathic career has consisted of working in numerous muti-disciplinary clinics ranging from purely private patients to the National Health Service (NHS) UK.
 She has treated various conditions at fluctuating stages of acute to chronic during her working career.
 These include sporting injuries in novices to professional athletes, she has worked with paraplegic patients encouraging movements and cognitive stimulation exercises.
 Working in central London Iqra saw many weekend warriors and desk based postural strains.

-In addition to working in close proximity with a private obstetrics and gynecological clinic, she has treated many pre natal women who were just starting out on their pregnancy journey.
+In addition to working in close proximity with private obstetrics and gynaecological clinic, she has treated many pre-natal women who were just starting on their pregnancy journey.
 Iqra was able to support them by easing their muscular-skeletal pains throughout their pregnancy.
-In Singapore, Iqra has presented several talks to corporate companies and women's pre natal support groups.
+In Singapore, Iqra has presented several talks to corporate companies and women's pre-natal support groups.